stevejarvis/stevejarvis.github.io/_posts/2014-12-15-this-blog-is-too-slow.md

 {% endhighlight %}

 After mowing down all the huge pics, the entire images folder shrunk by over 90%.
-That was even better than I'd hoped for.
+That's even better than I'd hoped for.

 {% highlight bash %}
 $ du -hs images/